-УДК 004.056.55, 004.056.2; MSC2020 68P25, 94A60 CRYPTOSYSTEM WITH PUBLIC KEYS AND PUBLIC OPERATIONS ALEXANDER N. ZHVANKO ABSTRACT.
-Based on the template implemented by the RSA algorithm, we have defined a cryptosystem with public keys and public operations, which complements the classical scheme with the property that encryption is performed by public keys and operations, and decryption by private keys and operations.
-By eliminating the use of public keys from our scheme, we get a cryptosystem with public operations.
-The sets of operations that we have in mind are non-classical arithmetics.
-This means, having got rid of the secrecy of operations, we will get a cryptosystem with public keys and non-classical arithmetics.
-1. INTRODUCTION The purpose of this note is to define a cryptosystem equipped with non-classical arithmetics (NCAs).
-The latter are described in three sentences: (1) well-known arithmetics of real, complex, quaternions, etc., as well as p-adic, modular, "+" operation on an elliptic curve, etc., based on the use of "school" arithmetic, are not NCAs; (2) non-classical arithmetics must be sets of efficient algebraic operations defined on infinite subsets of $\mathbb{R}^n$ ; (3) with these sets of operations, we can replace the operations of "school" arithmetic in well-known constructions - functions, equations, etc. The idea of using non-classical arithmetic was expressed in [1].
+CRYPTOSYSTEM WITH PUBLIC KEYS AND PUBLIC OPERATIONS ALEXANDER N. ZHVANKO ABSTRACT.
+Based on the RSA algorithm template, a cryptosystem with public keys and public operations is defined, which complements the scheme with the property that encryption is performed by public keys and public operations, and decryption is performed by secret keys and secret operations.
+Removing the use of keys yields cryptosystems with public operations.
+The sets of operations meant in this context are non-classical arithmetics.
+Asymmetric encryption without keys is assumed to be possible from the fact of the existence of operational equations, i.e. equations where the operations are unknown, but the numerical arguments are known (12 3 + 45 = 67, for example).
+However, more research is needed to establish the feasibility of encryption by public operations followed by decryption by secret ones.
+Asymmetric schemes with public keys and public operations, but equipped with non-classical arithmetics, will be called public-key cryptosystems with non-classical arithmetics.
+1. Introduction The purpose of this note is to define a cryptosystem equipped with non-classical arithmetics (NCAs).
+The latter are described in three sentences: (1) well-known arithmetics of real, complex, quaternions, etc., as well as p-adic, modular, "+" operation on an elliptic curve, etc., based on the use of "school" arithmetic, are not NCAs; (2) non-classical arithmetics must be sets of efficient algebraic operations defined on infinite subsets of \mathbb{R}^n ; (3) these operations can replace the operations of "school" arithmetic in well-known constructions - in functions, equations, matrices, etc. Sets of numerical algebraic operations are called arithmetics to emphasize that the operations can reuse known number-theoretic constructions, like division with a remainder, etc. The idea of using non-classical arithmetics was expressed in [2].
 There you can also find DR+ - an example of non-classical arithmetic of non-negative real numbers.
-We assume that the use of non-classical arithmetic in general in cryptography can be useful in a situation where (1) replacing conventional operations with nonclassical ones in known algorithms improves cryptographic strength or performance; (2) when the specified characteristics are equal for algorithm $A{CA}$ with classical arithmetic CA and algorithm $A{NCA}$ with non classical arithmetic NCA, then changing CA arithmetic to NCA arithmetic can make useless effort of an intruder who invented an attack against an algorithm with CA arithmetic.
-This principle can be generalized to all arithmetics as follows: if there is a successful attack on $A{\mathfrak{A}}$ , then replace $\mathfrak{A}$ with $\mathfrak{B}$ .
-It was said in the paper [1], section "Введение", that the RSA encryption algorithm could be a theoretical use case for NCAs.
-Indeed, if the factorization of a number with respect to classical multiplication gives some prime factors, then with respect to another multiplication the same number can be factorized by other prime factors.
+It is reasonable to assume that the use of non-classical arithmetics in general in cryptography can be useful in a situation where (1) replacing conventional operations with non-classical ones in known algorithms improves cryptographic strength or performance; (2) when the specified characteristics are equal for algorithm A{CA} with classical arithmetic CA and algorithm A{NCA} with non classical arithmetic NCA, then changing CA arithmetic to NCA arithmetic can make useless effort of an intruder who invented an attack against an algorithm with CA arithmetic.
+This principle can be generalized to all arithmetics as follows: if there is a successful attack on $A{\mathfrak{A}}$, then replace \mathfrak{A} with \mathfrak{B} .
+It was said in the paper [2], section "Введение", that the RSA encryption algorithm could be a theoretical use case for NCAs.
+Indeed, if the factorization of a $Date \hbox{: December 30, 2022}.$ $Key\ words\ and\ phrases.$ public-key-operation cryptography (PKOC), public-operation cryptography (POC), public-key cryptography with non-classical arithmetics (PKCWNCAs), RSA. number with respect to classical multiplication gives some prime factors, then with respect to another multiplication the same number can be factorized by other prime factors.
 Since there are a lot of multiplications, there are a lot of factorizations.
 Hiding the multiplication from the attacker makes it harder for him to break the system.
-Date: December 5, 2022.
+The novelty of the idea applies both to the reuse of known schemes by supplying them with non-classical arithmetic, and to asymmetric encryption without secret keys.
+2. Cryptosystem with public keys and public operations Since the system will include arithmetics, some class of them needs to be defined.